ctornau/latex/README.md

 This docker image enables you to use the CI-pipeline provided by GitLab or BitBucket to automatically create a PDF document out of your latex files every time you push them to your Git-repository.

 But you can also use this Docker-Image locally to compile LaTeX-files on your machine.

+## On Docker Hub

+The image is available at Docker Hub at https://hub.docker.com/r/ctornau/latex .

 ## CI-pipeline with Gitlab